James Gawel, Ph.D.

 Current Research

-• Nutrient cycling and invasive species dynamics in Spirit Lake, Mount St. Helens National Volcanic Monument
+- Nutrient cycling and invasive species dynamics in water bodies in the Mount St. Helens National Volcanic Monument

 Teaching